Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Introduction

-In this paper, we propose an effective model for hidden scalar QCD at the LOSS limit with the gluonic effect incorporated, which turns out to be consistent with the lattice \crred{simulations}~\cite{LS1,LS2}, as well as some nonperturbative analysis~\cite{LS3} on scalar QCD hadron spectra.
-It is demonstrated that our model gives a definite prediction to diHiggs signals at the LHC, in correlation with a significant deviation from the SM, \crred{and} the Higgs coupling measurement.
-This result turns out to be a smoking-gun of the LOSS limit, which will open a new avenue for the phenomenological probe of the hidden scalar QCD scenario, other than those so far explored, such as DM and EW phase transition, and gravitational waves detectability.
+In this paper, we propose an effective model for hidden scalar QCD at the LOSS limit with the gluonic effect incorporated as the nonperturbative-scale anomaly.
+Our estimation about the gluonic contribution in the mass of hidden-scalar QCD meson may be consistent with the lattice simulations~\cite{Iida:2006fe,Iida:2007qp,Iida:2008cq}, as well as some nonperturbative analysis~\cite{Imai:2014yxa,Imai:2014tea}, about the estimation of dynamical mass of diquark bound state in the ordinary QCD, in which the diquark can play a role of a colored scalar.
+It is demonstrated that the proposed model based on the LOSS gives a definite prediction to diHiggs signals at the LHC, in correlation with a significant deviation from the SM on the Higgs coupling measurement.
+This result is manifestly a smoking-gun of the LOSS limit, which will open a new avenue for the phenomenological probe of the hidden scalar QCD scenario, other than those so far explored, such as DM physics, a strongly-first order EW phase transition, and gravitational waves detectability.

-This paper is structured as follows: In {Sec.II}, we briefly review a classical-scale invariant-hidden scalar QCD sector and its possible low-energy description governed by low-lying scalar QCD hadrons.
-In Secs.III and IV, we explicitly break the classical-scale symmetry in a minimal way by introducing the LOSS, and show the essential points of the scale-anomaly effect and the role that the gluon plays in detail.
-Then {in Sec.V} we make several phenomenological predictions from this model, such as the Higgs trilinear coupling enhancement, the non-resonant and the resonant diHiggs production cross section.
-Finally, Sec.VI devotes to summary of this paper and prospect on the LOSS for some future researches to the DM, as well as the EW phase transition.
+This paper is structured as follows.
+In Sec.~II, we stat from a brief review on a classical-scale invariant-hidden scalar QCD sector and its possible low-energy description governed by low-lying scalar QCD hadrons in part A. Thereafter in part B we claim the importance of the inclusion of nonperturbative (gluonic-) scale anomaly, and the importance to introduce the LOSS limit.
+Then in part C the light composite dilaton with the mass around 280 GeV is shown to be a natural consequence of the hidden-scalar QCD at the LOSS limit.
+In Sec.~III we make several phenomenological predictions from our proposed model, such as the decay properties of the predicted light composite dilaton (in part A), the effects on the Higgs trilinear coupling (in part B), the estimation on the diHiggs production cross section (in part C), as well as the estimation on other dilaton-resonant channels like the sensitive resonant di-EW boson production cross section (in part D).
+Finally, Sec.~IV is devoted to summary of this paper and prospect on the LOSS for some future researches on the DM, as well as an issue on the EW phase transition.